beehive-lab/DFLOW/client/README.md

 ## Setup & Run

-The run script in root of the client script directory installs all dependencies and runs the client.
+The run script in the root of the client script directory installs all dependencies and runs the client.

 `./run`